mmichlin66/mmichlin66.github.io/mimbl/MimblGuide-Introduction.md

 There are several differences - some significant, some subtle - in the component definition compared to React.
 Among the subtle ones are:

 - Events are identified by their DOM names without prefixing them with "on"; that is, "click" instead of "onClick".
 In general, Mimbl strives to use the original HTML attribute and event names whenever possible.
 For example, Mimbl uses "class", "for" and "tabindex", while React uses customized "className", "forHtml" and "tabIndex".
-- The value of the reference is retrieved using the `r` property instead of React's `current` property - in the sole interest of brevity; otherwise, the reference concept and functionlity are essentially the same.
+- The value of the reference is retrieved using the `r` property instead of React's `current` property - in the sole interest of brevity; otherwise, the reference concept and functionality are essentially the same.
 - There is no "controlled component" pattern, which is common in and recommended by React: the value of the internal variable `name` isn't kept in sync with the value of the `<input>` element; instead, it is retrieved only when there is a need to use it.
 Mimbl is fully capable of implementing the control component pattern; however, we don't see it as a good practice.
 You can read more on this author's view of the controlled components [here]().

 Among the significant differences are the following: